pewriebontal/resume/resume.md

 github: "pewriebontal"
 objective: "Systems Analyst or Systems Programmar"
 #objective: "Software Engineer with Python, Java, and React experience, seeking a position to apply programming skills in practical solutions."
 summary: "Motivated IT undergraduate from University of Newcastle with exceptional academic standing, including High Distinction in Object-Oriented Programming.
 Experienced in system programming, full-stack development, and AI technologies through projects like Hiraku (AI learning assistant using RAG and LlamaIndex) and custom UNIX shell implementation.
 Proficient in multiple programming languages (C, C++, Python, JavaScript/TypeScript) with demonstrated expertise in software architecture, algorithm optimization, and cross-platform development.
-Keen to bring this hands-on experience in system development and problem-solving to your company, focusing on delivering high-quality, dependable code for technical challenges."
+Keen to bring my meticulous approach and hands-on project experience, delivering reliable, high-quality code for your system analysis and programming challenges."

 education:
   - institution: "The University of Newcastle"